 Don’t grab that plastic produce bag

-Let’s me honest.
+Let’s be honest.
 That plastic bag is only good for corralling those veggies while they are in the cart.
 Other than that, they are useless.
-So stop using them.
-Use these instead.
-Use these bags for bulk items like rice, oats or popcorn.
+Instead, let the produce ride freely in the cart or bring your own produce bags.
+Use Cotton muslin bags for bulk items like rice, oats, or popcorn.
 You’ll be happy you made the switch.

 Stop using plastic baggies and food wrap

-SPlastic zip-lock bags are the worst because you use it once for something, then throw it away.
+Plastic zip-lock bags are the worst because you use them once for something and then throw them away.
 Food wrap leaches toxins into your food.

 No more plastic razors

 Conventional plastic razors have removable heads that you can toss and replace.
-The problem is, the blades are surrounded in plastic!
-So, after a few uses, you’re tossing plastic back onto the pile… Switch to this safety razor.
+The problem is, that the blades are surrounded by plastic!
+So, after a few uses, you’re tossing plastic back onto the pile… Switch to a safety razor.
 These aren’t only for men.
 Ladies, we can use them too!

 Switch to reusable sanitary pads

 Ladies, I know disposals are a convenience but they don’t decompose.
 They are terrible for your health as well.
 They are made of plastics and bleached cotton.
 The chemicals contained in sanitary pads cause hormonal imbalances and cancer.
 Tampons are just as bad as they can cause toxic shock syndrome.
 Although you have to hand wash reusable pads, they are so much healthier for you.

 Make the switch to reusable pads.
 You’ll be happy you did.
 Plus, you won’t be throwing money away.
 Know how to sew?
 You can also make your own!